SGSSGene/clice/README.md

 The description of the argument.
 Shown in help page and CWL tool-description file.

 #### `.value` - Type and default value of this argument
-Many argument parser split into many types of arguments.
+Many argument parsers split into many types of arguments.
 The most common ones are "flag", "option" and "command".

 - A flag is an argument that takes no value `--verbose`
 - Option is an argument that takes one (or sometimes more) values `--threads 5`